 Chief state school officers can also help advance awareness and action to improve student attendance.
-They can use their position to serve as a bully pulpit for spreading the word about the importance of going to school every day, promote participation in Attendance Awareness Month, produce and release statewide reports on chronic absence, and encourage local superintendents to sign on to the Call to Action.
+They can use their position as a bully pulpit, promote participation in Attendance Awareness Month, produce and release statewide reports, and encourage local superintendents to sign on tow the Call to Action.
+Several state chiefs lead the Advisory Committee on Ending Chronic Absence.